Save up to 25%… Shop Our Birthday Sale Now!

 It is important to note that a mushroom is not mycelium, and mycelium is not a mushroom.
 These are two very different and distinct parts of these fungal organisms.Now that we know mycelium and mushroom are not interchangeable terms, do you know what’s in your mushroom supplement?
 For most mushrooms, the majority of the immune-boosting compounds, like beta-D-glucans and triterpenoids, are in the fruiting body.

-Polysaccharides in Mushroom Supplements
+Polysaccharides in Medicinal Mushrooms

 You may also see the polysaccharide content on a medicinal mushroom supplement label.
 Companies often point to their high polysaccharide levels to promote their products as being the most efficacious.
 Polysaccharides are the main active compounds in mushrooms, so the more the merrier, right?